 Within the cache cluster, data is encrypted during server-to-server state transfer or replication.
 So, it is still encrypted in-transit.

-Figure 2 shows how data is encrypted from client to server::
+Figure 2 shows how data is encrypted from client to server:

 Client Cache

 A client cache is a local cache residing on the same box where the application is running.
-This client cache is synchronized with the remote clustered cache to improve performance for read operations.
-In the case of client cache, encryption is not configured explicitly on the client cache.
+This is synchronized with the remote clustered cache to improve performance for read operations.
+In the case of a client cache, encryption is not configured explicitly on the client cache.
 If the clustered cache (L2 level cache) has enabled encryption, then the client cache is encrypted too.
 If there is no encryption enabled on L2, the data will be added to the client cache without encryption.

 Client API